Unlike Bushkill Falls which charges an admission fee, the 21 waterfalls listed below are completely free and just waiting for you to explore them.

 Here are 19 of my favorite free waterfalls in the Poconos.

-At 150 feet in height, Raymondskill Falls is the tallest waterfall in Pennsylvania, and one of my favorite waterfalls in the Poconos.
+At 150 feet in height, Raymondskill Falls is the tallest waterfall in Pennsylvania and one of my favorite Poconos waterfalls.
 The falls has three different drops, with a pool separating the top two drops from the bottom drop.

 While getting a good look at the bottom drop can be a challenge, the National Park Service has created two viewing areas, one above the falls and one in the middle, that offer amazing views of this great waterfall.

 Even better, there are a handful of beautiful waterfalls that are hidden just upstream but are easy to reach if you know where to look.

 Check out our article on Raymondskill Falls to find out more about visiting this amazing site.

 Glen Onoko sits just outside of Jim Thorpe, PA, and is home to three beautiful waterfalls.
 While this is one of the most challenging and potentially dangerous waterfall hikes in the Poconos, it is also one of the most beautiful.

 A short, but steep hike takes visitors through Glen Onoko past Chameleon Falls, Glen Onoko Falls, and Cave Falls before reaching the top of the gorge.